STH-Coders/hello-theme-child/README.md

 == Attributions ==

-This adaptation of Hello Elementor Child uses the STHCoders CSS reset, a minimalist reset with heavy influence from two existing popular CSS resets.
+This adaptation of the [original Hello Elementor Child theme](https://github.com/elementor/hello-theme-child) uses the STHCoders CSS reset, a minimalist reset with heavy influence from two existing popular CSS resets.

 1. The [Modern CSS Reset](https://piccalil.li/blog/a-modern-css-reset/), also known as the Picalilli Reset, created by Andy Bell and distributed under the MIT license.